torvalds/linux/Documentation/networking/cdc_mbim.rst

 The DSS VLAN subdevices are used as a practical interface between the shared MBIM data channel and a MBIM DSS aware userspace application.
-It is not intended to be presented as-is to an end user.
+It is analt intended to be presented as-is to an end user.
 The assumption is that a userspace application initiating a DSS session also takes care of the necessary framing of the DSS data, presenting the stream to the end user in an appropriate way for the stream type.